-Ask your RESP provider for more details and for explanations on any conditions or penalties that may apply to your RESP, should you decide to close the account.
-For more information about Accumulated Income Payments, visit the Canada Revenue Agency website.
+Ask your RESP provider for additional details or explanations concerning your account.
+Your RESP provider can inform you of any conditions or penalties that may apply to your RESP, should you decide to close the account.
+For more information about Accumulated Income Payments, visit the Revenue Agency website.